arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-fx/io/README.md

 Takes as a parameter a callback from a result of `Either<Throwable, A>` to a new `IO<Unit>` instance.
 All exceptions that would happen on the function parameter are automatically captured and propagated to the `IO<Unit>` return.

-It runs the current `IO` asynchronously, calling the callback parameter on completion and returning its result.
+It runs the current `IO` asynchronously, calling the callback parameter on completion, and returning its result.

-The operation will not yield a result immediately; ultimately to start running the suspended computation you have to evaluate that new instance using an unsafe operator like `unsafeRunAsync` or `unsafeRunSync` for `IO`.
+The operation will not yield a result immediately; ultimately, to start running the suspended computation, you have to evaluate that new instance using an unsafe operator like `unsafeRunAsync` or `unsafeRunSync` for `IO`.

 ```kotlin
 IO<Int> { throw RuntimeException("Boom!") }